 $0.50 and 70 Minute Whole Wheat Apple Banana Bread

 New year, no added processed sugar!
 Hope you enjoyed the $0.50 and 30 Minute Pralines post from before Christmas because that’s all the added processed sugar you are going to get.
 This year cane sugar, brown sugar, and powdered sugar will not appear in any recipe posted to Cafe4111.
 And that goes for low-calorie, difficult to pronounce sugar substitutes too – like Xylitol or Stevia.
 You may see some pure honey and maple syrup from time to time.
 But that’s it.
-Get excited!
+Get excited, it’s time for $0.50 and 70 Minute Whole Wheat Apple Banana Bread made with no added sugar!!

 - Aluminum foil